v3l0c1r4pt0r/radare2-regressions/README.md

 The following functions are available:

- * run_test(): Run the test with the variables.
+ * RUN(): Run the test with the variables.
 Can be called multiple times in one test file.

 The test files should be named according to the following convention: